Auditions now open for the 2024-25 academic year to study euphonium with Dr David Childs at the University of North Texas (UNT).

 Applicants invited for a live audition will be notified through email of their scheduled audition day/time.
 For more information visit the College of Music Admissions pages: Undergraduate study; Graduate study; International applicants.

 Undergraduate Performance Major: Arban's Grand Study No.1; all major scales; one of the following set works: Guilmant’s Morceau Symphonique; Barat’s Andante et Allegro; Capuzzi’s Andante and Rondo; Bellstedt’s Napoli; Pryor’s Blue Bells of Scotland.
-In some cases, the set work may be replaced with a work of comparable level and quality with prior approval from Professor Childs.
+In some cases, the set work may be replaced with a work of comparable level and quality with prior approval from Dr Childs.

-Undergraduate Concentration (Education, Theory, Composition, B.A. majors): An etude of your choice from Rochut’s Melodious Etudes (Book 1); all major scales; either Galliard’s Sonata No.1, Hutchinson’s Sonatina, or a work of comparable level and quality to be approved in advance by Professor Childs.
+Undergraduate Concentration (Education, Theory, Composition, B.A. majors): An etude of your choice from Rochut’s Melodious Etudes (Book 1); all major scales; either Galliard’s Sonata No.1, Hutchinson’s Sonatina, or a work of comparable level and quality to be approved in advance by Dr Childs.

 Master's Level: Either Jacob’s Fantasia, Picchi’s Fantasie Originale, Horovitz’ Concerto, or Boccalari’s Fantasia di Concerto, in addition to the following excerpts: Bydlo from Ravel’s orchestral setting of Mussorgsky’s Pictures at an Exhibition and Sousa’s Stars and Stripes Forever.